 “Are You the reason I’m stuck?
 Why did You call me?
 I’m kind of a little bit famous now, and if there was someone who could ruin this for me, it’s You.”

 STUPID, PRETTY follows Alice, a best-selling debut romance author paralyzed by writer’s block as she struggles to rework her much-anticipated second novel after brutal feedback from her editor.
-What she doesn’t realize is that her creative paralysis stems from writing a book she no longer believes in—a story shaped by the same people-pleasing instincts that once defined her seven-year relationship with her toxic ex-boyfriend, the man who played a part in skewing her views of romance, men, and self-worth.
+What she doesn’t realize is that her creative paralysis stems from writing a book she no longer believes in—a story shaped by the same people-pleasing instincts that once defined her seven-year relationship with her toxic ex-boyfriend, the man who helped skew her views of romance, men, and self-worth.

-When she receives a missed call from him out of the blue, her therapist encourages her to write him a letter to process the emotions it stirs up.
-But what begins as a therapeutic exercise soon spirals into something greater, as the calls from him keep coming, followed by a mysterious package left on her doorstep.
+When Alice receives a missed call from him out of the blue, her therapist encourages her to write him a letter to process the emotions it stirs up.
+But what begins as a therapeutic exercise soon spirals, as the calls continue and a mysterious package appears on her doorstep.

-Upon recognizing just how deeply his influence has shadowed her life, Alice begins dismantling the glossy, romantic lies that built her career, realizing that to reclaim her voice—and her sense of self—she must tell the story she’s always avoided—the story of him.
+As Alice confronts how deeply his influence has shaped both her personal life and her career, she begins dismantling the glossy romantic lies that made her successful—realizing that to reclaim her voice, she must finally tell the story she’s been avoiding: the story of him.

 How to Make a Killing in Real Estate